 After all – we wouldn’t exactly call someone like Gandhi weak, would we?
 But he represents the epitome of leading with kindness and love – and in so doing moving mountains of human culture toward progress.

 We have seen this shift in the culture of marketing and brands as I elaborated on in my last blog post.
 And it’s looking like the culture of the C Suite may also be moving in that direction – if my friend’s aforementioned experience is any indication.
-This also has strong implications for the way corporations and brands will need to engage their customers to develop winning strategies – which I talk about in more detail on my business blog
+This also has gold stocks for the way corporations and brands will need to engage their customers to develop winning strategies – which I talk about in more detail on my business blog

 So, I say today is a good day to die to the “greed is good”, cola-wars culture as we usher in a new era of kindness.
 Let the army of the amiable advance!